 Glenveagh Nature Walk

 There are several nature walks in Glenveagh National Park.
 The closest to the car park is called the Derrylahan lakeside walk.
 You can join the path from the lake.
-The walk takes you through the forest on the lakeside.
+The walk takes you through the forest on the lakeside with a beautiful view over the valley to the castle.

-There is a large steep hill in the middle of the walk but there is a beautiful view over Muckish from the top and we have seen many deers along this path.
-The path is relatively easy after that part and loops back to the car park.
+Once through the woods the trails starts incline.
+This part is very steep but makes way for another beautiful view over to Muckish from the top.
+We have seen many deers along this path.
+The Trail loops back along the entrance to the car park/National Park.
 It would be difficult with a pushchair or wheelchair due to the steep incline and the forest floor terrain.

 Time: 25 mins.